ProjectSimply/builtwithplot/wp-content/plugins/breeze/readme.txt

 Using Gzip, Breeze compresses the request files, further reducing the size of the download files and speeding up the user experience.

 == Changelog ==

+= 2.1.2=

+* Fix: Enhanced the conditions of device-based caching for users on the Cloudways Autoscale Platform.

+= 2.1.1=

+* Fix: Resolve issue of Breeze plugin directory location.

+= 2.1.0=

+* Add: Device-based caching for desktops, tablets, and mobile devices.
+* Add: WordPress REST API Integration for cache purging.
+* Add: Ability to set authentication key for REST API integration.

+= 2.0.33=

+* Fix: Breeze plugin is now fully compatible with PHP 8.2 as all the compatibility issues are solved.
+* Fix: Lazy load option is enhanced to ensure compatibility with diverse themes and avoid image or video loading conflicts.
+* Fix: Host font locally option is improved to handle special characters effectively, enhancing font display.
+* Fix: WooCommerce cart caching is prevented when the preload option is enabled, preventing unwanted cart data caching.

+= 2.0.32=

+* Add: Now users can exclude their custom HTTP headers from caching when HTML minification is on.
+Simply pass your custom headers through the WP filter 'breeze_custom_headers_allow' for a more tailored and dynamic caching experience.
+* Fix: Breeze now seamlessly supports both relative and absolute URL paths for preloading.
+Say goodbye to errors – and more assets effortlessly with the enhanced Breeze preload feature.

+= 2.0.31=

+* Add: Breeze now supports the Aelia Currency Switcher for WooCommerce.
+* Add: Breeze will automatically clear the cache for order products, homepage, and shop page if the "Out of stock visibility" option is enabled and the stock is no longer available.

 = 2.0.30=